Mitch-P-Analyst/Salifort-Motors/README.md

 #### Conclusion

-To conclude, after combining perspectives from these models, we identified a consistent pattern.
+To conclude, after combining perspectives from these models, I identified a consistent pattern.

 Employees working on **higher number of projects, a workload with higher monthly hours, longer tenure, lower satisfaction, are much more likely to leave**.